What traits make a great Director?

 - Keep an accurate schedule or calendar.

 - Call any concerned parties when you must be late or cannot make an engagement.

-- Keep the Director of Junior Activities informed concerning any problems you encounter or mistakes you make.
+- Keep the Director of Junior Shows and the Director of Education & Outreach informed concerning any problems you encounter or mistakes you make.

-- Request supplies from the Director of Junior Activities if you expect the NJSA to pay for them instead or ordering or purchasing such supplies on your own.
+- Request supplies from the Director of Junior Shows and the Director of Education & Outreach if you expect the NJSA to pay for them instead or ordering or purchasing such supplies on your own.

 - Always let the people in charge of an event know you will be attending the event and that you are willing to help make it a success.